TheTechOddBug/lon-mirror/README.md

 adoption is still early and selective

-real backend validation is still bounded to the tested structured-output runtime setup
+real backend validation remains bounded to the tested structured-output runtime setup

-cross-model portability is demonstrated only for the tested model pair and pipeline
+cross-model portability remains bounded to the tested model pair and pipeline

+real pre-collapse evidence currently covers only two models and two closed-form domains

+no claim yet on open-ended reasoning, broad semantic tasks, or production thresholds

 These limits are part of the architecture, not an afterthought.